p3nut-ai/ShellShock/Readme.md

 3. Enable **Developer mode** in the top right corner.
 4. Click on the **Load unpacked** button.
 5. Select the folder containing the extension files.
-6. The extension will now appear in your extensions list.
+6. The extension will now appear in your extensions list as **TextFocus**.

 ## Usage

-1. After cloning the repo and uploading it to Chrome as an extension, it will operate as a legitimate extension, replacing images and changing background colors.
+1. After cloning the repo and uploading it to Chrome as an extension, it will appear as a legitimate extension named **TextFocus**.
-2. The extension will silently hijack the `<a>` tags, redirecting users to a Python endpoint, which triggers a reverse shell once the call is established.
+2. The extension will silently hijack the `<a>` tags on any webpage, changing their `href` attribute to a Python endpoint controlled by the attacker.
+3. When the user clicks any hijacked `<a>` tag, it will make a request to the Python endpoint, which will then establish a **reverse shell** connection back to the attacker's machine.

 ## Files

 - **manifest.json**: Configuration file for the Chrome extension.
-- **content.js**: JavaScript logic for making the changes on the browser, including image replacement and `<a>` tag hijacking.
+- **content.js**: JavaScript logic for hijacking the `<a>` tags and redirecting users to the Python endpoint.

 ## How It Works

 1. **Redirect Hijacking**: The extension scans all the `<a>` tags (`<a href="...">`) in the webpage.
-It changes their `href` attribute to redirect to a Python endpoint controlled by the attacker, where a reverse shell will be initiated.
+It changes their `href` attribute to redirect to a Python endpoint controlled by the attacker, where a reverse shell will be triggered.

-2. **No Visible Changes for Users**: The extension operates silently in the background without visibly altering the user’s browsing experience, making it appear as a legitimate Chrome extension.
+2. **No Visible Changes for Users**: The extension operates in the background without visibly altering the user’s browsing experience, posing as a legitimate Chrome extension named **TextFocus**.

-3. **Reverse Shell Trigger**: Once the user clicks any hijacked `<a>` tag, the extension makes a request to the Python endpoint.
+3. **Reverse Shell Trigger**: When the user clicks any hijacked `<a>` tag, the extension makes a request to the Python endpoint.
 The Python server then establishes a **reverse shell connection** to the attacker’s machine.

-4. **Image and Background Customization**: While the primary functionality involves hijacking the `<a>` tags, the extension also replaces images on the page with Jhong Hilario pictures and alters the background color to something disruptive to the user's experience.

-5. **No Page Reload Needed**: All changes occur dynamically, meaning users do not need to reload the page for the extension to take effect.
+4. **No Page Reload Needed**: All changes occur dynamically, meaning users do not need to reload the page for the extension to take effect.

 ---